autism-research-centre/SSC_liftover_imputation/README.md

 ```

 # Step 3: Removing ancestry outliers
+## Step 3a: Downloading and converting the Hapmap3 files

 The next step is to retain only individuals who are primarily of European ancestry (CEU and TSI from HapMap 3).